 Every so often it would rumble down there — trapped gas passing painfully from one part to another, or around some calcified turd creeping along like a small mammal through a sleeping python.
 I had gone several days without pooping before and the result was never pleasing — testing the boundaries of venous elasticity.

 Have you no shame, sir?
 Have you no decency?

 Higher up I was equally a mess (so to speak), with a sore neck from my recent whiplash awakening, and an aching head — stopped yet again by another piece of tropical lumber — the name of which eludes me (I just can’t remember).
 Any more bangs like that and I’d have to get in line with all the NFL players, boxers, hockey enforcers, soccer head-butters . . . for one of those Stanford University brain tissue studies.

 João’s hardhat was looking better and better.

-All these pains paled, however, when compared to how my right foot felt just half an hour after the sting, or bite, or whatever it was!
+All these pains paled, however, when compared to how my right foot felt just half an hour after the sting, or bite, or whatever the fuck it was!
 Though I had laughed with Ze and João when they came on deck and demanded to see the “little red spot” that had caused such a fuss — I wasn’t laughing now.

 Not being religious, and only slightly superstitious (knock on wood), I’m not a big believer in divine causality.
 But sometimes it just feels like the universe has it out for you.
-And at those times, I’ve found it best to keep my head down, avoid power tools, and don’t mess around with sharp knives.
+And at those times I’ve found it best to keep my head down, avoid power tools, and don’t mess around with sharp knives.

 Next chapter: Peixe Dourado